How to Regulate Deepfake

 Regulation of AI is a trend and deepfake as a subset of Generative AI receives special attention.

 Passing new laws that follow technology trends is already a challenge for legislators.
 Keeping up with the dynamics of AI is an even greater task.
-Vgency is in agreement with those voices that point out how difficult it is to keep up with AI.
+Vgency is in agreement with those voices that point out how challenging it is to keep up with AI.

 Vgency is also in agreement with Microsoft president Brad Smith who stated that Deepfakes are one of the biggest concerns of AI.
 While we are in agreement, let's also look at priorities: First came virtual backgrounds to Microsoft Teams, which is some sort of deepfake as we already wrote end of 2021.
 End of May 2023, Microsoft announced the availability of avatars for Microsoft Teams.
 Those virtualization features are not necessarily harmful but there is potential of misuse if a person behind an avatar or deepfake is using fake identities.

-The idea to flag AI-generated content doesn't solve the problem of fake profiles.
+The idea to flag AI generated content doesn't solve the problem of fake profiles.
 Vgency believes that people want to use avatars and even deepfake versions of themselves.
 There are good and useful use cases for it.
 Flagging those as AI-generated makes sense and we support this idea.
 However, we also need to implement proper verification to only allow officially identified people behind avatars and deepfakes they are authorized to use.

 Open Source by Law